binarapps/baca-react-native-template/docs/docs/deploy/DEPLOY_IOS.md

 # Build & deploy the iOS app

+---

-1.Build first iOS binary 🕐 / 📱
+## Build first iOS binary 🕐 / 📱

 <ol type="a">
 <li>Check if you are already logged in to your eas/expo account</li>